 For more information on recursion, see Thinking Recursively by Eric S. Roberts [Rob86].
-To learn recursion properly, it is worth your while to learn the programming language LISP, even if you never intend to write a LISP program.
-In particular, Friedman and Felleisen's The Little LISPer [FF89] is designed to teach you how to think recursively as well as teach you LISP.
-This book is entertaining reading as well.
+To learn recursion properly, it is worth your while to learn the programming languages LISP or Scheme, even if you never intend to write a program in either language.
+In particular, Friedman and Felleisen's "Little" books (including The Little LISPer[FF89] and The Little Schemer[FFBS95]) are designed to teach you how to think recursively as well as teach you the language.
+These books are entertaining reading as well.

-A good book on writing mathematical proofs is Daniel Solow's How to Read and Do Proofs [Sol90].
+A good book on writing mathematical proofs is Daniel Solow's How to Read and Do Proofs [Sol09].
 To improve your general mathematical problem-solving abilities, see The Art and Craft of Problem Solving by Paul Zeitz [Zei07].
 Zeitz also discusses the three proof techniques presented in Section 2.6, and the roles of investigation and argument in problem solving.

-For more about estimating techniques, see two Programming Pearls by John Louis Bentley entitled The Back of the Envelope and The Envelope is Back [Ben84, Ben00, Ben86, Ben88].
+For more about estimation techniques, see two Programming Pearls by John Louis Bentley entitled The Back of the Envelope and The Envelope is Back [Ben84, Ben00, Ben86, Ben88].
 Genius: The Life and Science of Richard Feynman by James Gleick [Gle92] gives insight into how important back of the envelope calculation was to the developers of the atomic bomb, and to modern theoretical physics in general.